Enthalpiex/DirecivitySystem/README.md

-# DirecivitySystem
+# DirectivitySystem
 Something interesting......

-## The Direcivity System is an impressive efficiency management tool that is expected to be developed by the end of 2024.
+## The Directivity System is an impressive efficiency management tool that is expected to be developed by the end of 2024.
-The direcivityhelper is used with the Annual plan.
+The directivityhelper is used with the Annual plan.
 Good luck.